 Opera House Custodians

-In its one hundred years, the Opera House has probably had eight, possibly nine, manager/custodians, an average of one every 12 years, all of them men.
-Their wives, and sometimes their children, have been highly involved, assisting with front of house, ushering, cleaning and organising staff rosters.
-Some custodian/managers spent only 18 months to two years in the job, others served over 20 years.
+Previous managers' wives, and sometimes their children, have been highly involved, assisting with front of house, ushering, cleaning and organising staff rosters.
 In the early years of the century available information is unclear as to the exact nature of the position, whether a custodian and a manager worked together to run the Opera House, or whether today's managerial role was, in those days, mostly custodial.
 It appears likely though, that the manager was not only involved in cleaning the building, but in front of house, back stage and lighting activities.
 When the Opera House was revamped to function also as a movie theatre, the manager/custodian sometimes took on the role of projectionist.
 All appear to have had a background or interest in theatre, some as actors, others as talented stage set painters and designers.
 When the Opera House was developed as a picture theatre, Lacey Smith was appointed to manage the picture theatre while Arthur Gaskin continued as Opera House custodian and managed any live performances.
 As closely as can be determined the custodian/managers were:

 |1899 - 1901||Mr Charles Voss|

 |1901 - 1903||Mr Josiah Oswald Priestley (dismissed for embezzlement of Opera House funds)|

 |1920 -1929||Mr Lacey W Smith (Municipal Picture Theatre manager)|